kostasCode/Robotics-I-8.012/ur5e_Paletizing_project/README.md

 A real application for becoming familiar with the way of controlling a robot using the local tablet throw Docker web based simulation

 >[!TIP]
->Check small guide for polyscope installation in Docker and access
+>Check small guide for polyscope installation in Docker

 > [!IMPORTANT]
 > Demo video link: